Current Privacy Legislation

 Full Compliance With Current Privacy and Shredding Legislation

 Any business or institution has an inherent obligation to protect the private information under their control both ethically and legally.
-Maintaining full legal compliance with privacy legislation is crucial in taking a proactive defense against the increasing prevalent risks of identity theft and corporate espionage.
+Maintaining full legal compliance with privacy legislation is crucial in taking a proactive defense against the increasingly prevalent risks of identity theft and corporate espionage.

 Staying Up-To-Date With Recent Changes

 Federal and state legislation is subject to continual change and amendment that can cause fluctuations in corporate liability from year to year.
 Currently, all businesses and institutions are now liable for the protection of private information from the time that it is collected until the time it is properly destroyed.
-This now requires every company, from small home businesses to established Fortune 500 conglomerates, to take full responsibility of the protection and disposal of sensitive and confidential information.
+This now requires every company, from small home businesses to established Fortune 500 conglomerates, to take full responsibility for the protection and disposal of sensitive and confidential information.

 Securely Disposing of Sensitive Documents